JeffRen1977/video_stablization/README.md

 ## Key Learning Objectives

-By the end of this chapter, readers will understand:
+By the end of Chapter 17, readers will understand:

 1. **Why video stabilization matters** for mobile cameras and downstream applications
 2. **Core stabilization pipeline** components and their trade-offs